 Caring for an animal is a uniquely rewarding experience that can not only bring you companionship, but also an added sense of fulfilment and purpose.
 There are plenty of dogs and cats out there that are looking for some love, while they await their permanent home.

 If you’d be interested in finding out more, then it’s worth contacting your local RSPCA centre or branch by email to find out whether there are any dogs or cats near you that need a temporary home.

 The application process is completed over the phone and online, and if successful, the animal will be delivered safely to your home by an RSPCA inspector.

 You can find out more and apply on the RSPCA website.
 Or, to explore more ways to spend time with creatures great and small, you might want to read our page on volunteering with animals.
 There are also plenty of ideas in our articles; 12 interesting roles working with animals and 13 ways to connect with animals.

 7. Make improvements to your home or garden

-Research conducted by Yale Retail UK suggests that in the UK we spend an average of nine hours per day at home (that’s 37.5% of your life!).
-However, research suggests that this number has increased by up to 8 hours since the start of the pandemic.
+Research suggests that in the UK we spend an average of nine hours per day at home (that’s 37.5% of your life!).
 So, why not get the most out of your living space by making a few home improvements?

-If you’re on a budget, then check out our article 10 affordable ways to improve your living space, which includes tips on how to update your bathroom and spruce up your garden without breaking the bank.
-You can visit DIY and home improvement stores such as B&Q or Homebase either in store or online to get everything you need to get started on your projects.
+If you’re on a budget, our article, 10 affordable ways to improve your living space, has plenty of tips on how to update your bathroom and spruce up your garden without breaking the bank.

 8. Volunteer to help others